relatable52/experimentslist/README.md

-# A list of virtual experiment for my blog
+# A list of virtual experiments for my blog